mstksg/inCode/copy/entries/multimonad.md

 Hi all!
 Sorry about the lack of posting recently; the new environment of grad school has sort of taken some time to get used to.
-Just stopping in for a short post before continuing with some long-overdue serieses :)
+Just stopping in for a short post before continuing with a long-overdue series or two :)

 Soon after I discovered Haskell, one question has plagued my mind.
 Day and night, I wondered...